alexellis/k3sup/README.md

 You may wonder why a tool like this needs to exist when you can do this sort of thing with bash.

 k3sup was developed to automate what can be a very manual and confusing process for many developers, who are already short on time.
 Once you've provisioned a VM with your favourite tooling, `k3sup` means you are only 60 seconds away from running `kubectl get pods` on your own computer.
-With version 0.2.0, you can even `join` other nodes into any existing k3s cluster.
+If you are a local computer, you can bypass SSH with `k3sup install --local`

 ### Uses

-* Bootstrap Kubernetes with k3s onto any VM with `k3usp install` - either manually, during CI or through `cloudinit`
+* Bootstrap Kubernetes with k3s onto any VM with `k3usp install` - either manually, during CI or through `cloud-init`
 * Get from zero to `kubectl` with `k3s` on Raspberry Pi (RPi), VMs, AWS EC2, Packet bare-metal, DigitalOcean, Civo, Scaleway, and others
+* Build a HA, multi-master (server) cluster
-* Fetch a working KUBECONFIG from an existing `k3s` cluster
+* Fetch the KUBECONFIG from an existing `k3s` cluster
 * Join nodes into an existing `k3s` cluster with `k3sup join`

 ### Bootstrapping Kubernetes